What is Matrix Multiplication on Excel?

 To perform the matrix multiplication, the predefined MMULT function presented in the excel software is used.
 Excel matrix multiplication reduces a lot of time incurred in calculating the product of matrices manually.

 In general, matrix multiplication is done in two ways.
-Simple scalar multiplication is performed by using the basic arithmetic operations and advanced matrices multiplication is managed with the help of array functions.
+Simple scalar multiplication is performed by using the basic arithmetic operations and advanced matrices multiplication is managed with the help of array function in excel.

 The Excel formula used for multiplication is entered in two ways including manually typing MMULT function after the equal sign or selecting Math and Trig function library presented under the ‘Formulas’ tab.
 The mathematic function MMULT helps in returning the multiplication of two arrays.
 It is one of the predefined excel function used in worksheets to perform calculations in a short time.